 In other words, it was actual dental irritation (for example in the teeth gums, or jaw) that was entering one’s dream world.

-More recently, researcher J.M.
+- Researcher J.M.
 Schneck wrote that dreams of teeth falling out represent the fear of getting older.

-And a study from 2000 found that such dreams are likely due to teeth grinding (technically known as “sleep bruxism”), as the physical sensations become part of the incorporated dream.
+- And a study from 2000 found that such dreams are likely due to teeth grinding (technically known as “sleep bruxism”), as the physical sensations become part of the incorporated dream.

-Interestingly, this suggests that “the origin of some dreams is most likely physiological rather, than a direct or symbolic portrayal of psychological concerns.”
+- Interestingly, this suggests that “the origin of some dreams is most likely physiological rather, than a direct or symbolic portrayal of psychological concerns.”

-And did you know that 85–90% of people grind their teeth in their sleep at some point in their lives?
+- And did you know that 85–90% of people grind their teeth in their sleep at some point in their lives?
 Fortunately, the practice tends to decrease with age.

-Fun fact: In Ancient Greece, Artemidorus suggested that losing teeth in a dream is related to being unable to pay one’s debts.
+- Fun fact: In Ancient Greece, Artemidorus suggested that losing teeth in a dream is related to being unable to pay one’s debts.